kurohai/colord/readme.md

 - sms if my color
 - win

 ### T1.5

+- fix db unique entries
+    - remove unique=true from model
+    - add methods to model for uniqueness

+- get list of all colors
+- make voice model for sphinx
 - add basic logging
 - add page for data display
 - start phase 1 of algorithm

 ### T2

 - add logging using log model